FuelLabs/sway-standards/standards/src10-native-bridge/README.md

 ### - `fn withdraw(to_address: b256, sub_id: SubId, gateway_contract: b256)`

-The `withdraw()` function accepts and burns a bridged asset and sends a message to the `gateway_contract` contract on the canonical chain to release the originally deposited token to the `to_address` address.
+The `withdraw()` function accepts and burns a bridged Native Asset on Fuel and sends a message to the `gateway_contract` contract on the canonical chain to release the originally deposited tokens to the `to_address` address.

 - This function SHALL send a message to the `gateway_contract` contract to release the bridged tokens to the `to_address` address on the canonical chain.
 - This function MUST ensure the `sha256(contract_id(), sub_id)` digest matches the asset's `AssetId` sent in the transaction.